 Metric S.2.3: By 2015, MSU will develop and implement a comprehensive master plan.

 Objective S.3: Economic Resources.
 Increase and effectively allocate resources in support of the MSU Strategic Plan.

 Metric S.3.1: By 2019, budgeting processes will reflect alignment with the MSU strategic plan.

 Technical note: MSU will align and justify budgets at all levels and from all sources with the goals in this strategic plan and the unit-level plans that will be developed to reach university goals.
-This includes the implementation of an allocation model by FY13 under the leadership of the Budget Council and documenting the alignment of new initiative funding with the MSU strategic plan.
+This includes an initial phase-in of an all funds budgeting model by FY16 under the leadership of the Budget Council and documenting the alignment of new initiative funding with the MSU strategic plan.